 The most important characteristics of organic agriculture include the prohibitive use of easily soluble mineral fertilizers and herbicides; a conscious cultivation of the vineyard, to naturally promote the health and fertility of the soil, and a respect for its natural cycle.

-The organic-biological viticulture is also known as organic viticulture or bio-wine.
-It differs from integrated production in that chemical/synthetic nitrogen-based fertilisers, freely soluble phosphorus fertilisers and chemical/synthetic pesticides may not be used, and no chemical herbicides may be employed in soil management.
+Organic viticulture differs from integrated production in that chemical/synthetic nitrogen-based fertilisers, freely soluble phosphorus fertilisers and chemical/synthetic pesticides may not be used, and no chemical herbicides may be employed in soil management.

 Wine production is governed by the Austrian Wine Law, and applicable products are listed in the Codex as permissible for the processing of organically produced grapes.
 The use of cultured yeast is permitted.
 As of the 2012 harvest, reduced SO2 contents have been established for wines produced by organic viticulture.